morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/CSS.md

 * `framework` is a set of SCSS mixins reused across many different projects.
 * `pages` is a set of mixins related to the pages of the site.
 * `parts` is a set of mixins related to the components of the site.
-* `themes` is a set of configuration files defining colors, fonts, vertical rhythm — anything defining how the theme looks.
+* `themes` is a set of configuration files defining colors, fonts, vertical rhythm — anything describing how the theme looks.

+## Coupling

 All these *practices* are meant to help developers easily locate and modify code.
 If there is a HTML class then it should be a same name SCSS mixin.